-This noise power is uniformly distributed over $-f_s$ to f_s range.
-This is illustrated in Fig. At the output of delta modulator receiver there lowpass reconstruction filter whose cutoff frequency is 'W'.
+This noise power is uniformly distributed over $-f_s$ to $f_s$ range.
+This is illustrated in Fig. At the output of delta modulator receiver there is lowpass reconstruction filter whose cutoff frequency is 'W'.
 This cutoff frequency is equal to highest signal frequency.
-The reconstruction filter passes part of the noise power at the From the geometry output as Fig. of Fig. output noise power will
+The reconstruction filter passes part of the noise power at the output as Fig. From the geometry of Fig. output noise power will be,